decretist/Dissertation/Chapter4/burrows.md

 | dePen    |     1.9873 |     0.4515 | nan      |     0.7673 |
 | Gratian2 |     1.7185 |     0.6278 |   0.7905 |   nan      |

+Considering the results of the first three experiments together, we can start to form some very preliminary conclusions.
+Based on the values for $\Delta_B$ in the table above, the most likely attribution is that the first-recension *dicta* (Gratian1) and the *dicta* from *de Penitentia* (dePen) have the same author.
+It is less likely that the first-recension *dicta* (Gratian1) and the second-recension *dicta* (Gratian2) have the same author.
+It is less likely still that the *dicta* from *de Penitentia* and the second-recension *dicta* have the same author.
+It is much less likely that the case statements (Gratian0) have the same author as either the first- (Gratian1) or second-recension (Gratian2) *dicta*.
+Finally, the least likely attribution is that the case statements (Gratian0) have the same author as the *dicta* from *de Penitentia*.

+---

 The fourth and final experiment will compare the thirty most frequent words (MFWs) across fourteen subcorpora: cases (C.1-36 d.init.), laws (D.1-20 R1 *dicta*), orders1 (D.21-80 R1 *dicta*), orders2